-- Production Staging.
-Simplifying how to layout your shop floor can go a long way to increasing your efficiency and daily throughput.
+Simplifying how to layout your shop floor can go a long way to increase your efficiency and daily throughput.

 - Your production floor is the most prime real estate in your shop.
 Anything that isn’t necessary to today’s production shouldn’t be anywhere close to your equipment.
 Store that stuff somewhere else.
 Shelves or racking is a great place for non-essential items.
 Think about how often you touch something.
 Daily?
 Hourly?
 These are the items that get the prime real estate.
 Everything else should be put away.

-- Problems on press?
-Job needs approval?
+- Problems on the press?
+Does the job need approval?
 We place cheap fire engine type lights on large poles that have a switch that the operators can turn on when they have a need for a floor manager to come over.
-This is an immediate signal, and is reacted to very quickly.
+This is an immediate signal and is reacted to very quickly.